SELECTED

 review empirical research that will inform the process of evaluating separating

 parents in the context of DV.
-We
+We begin

-implications of DV for custody decisions.
+DV for custody decisions.
+To help

-summary of the effects of DV exposure on children.
-Then we review the research on parenting in the context of
+effects of DV exposure on children.
+Then

-DV.
-This growing body of research
+we review the research on parenting in the context of DV.
+This growing body of research provides

-provides insight into post-separation relationship dynamics and parenting
+insight into post-separation relationship dynamics and parenting

 characteristics of victims and abusers.